zgoodwin/skin_dev_rna_seq/README.md

 ## Plot info

 The ./plots/ directory contains diagnostic plots drawn by the `differentialExpression.R` program.
-Below are some brief descriptions on how to interpret them.
+Below are some brief descriptionsfor each type of plot.
 More information can be found on the [limma voom](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf) documentation.

+# Data plots

+* **goi_v_time plots -** Shows gene expression versus time in the developing mouse.
+GOI stands for "gene of interest"
+* **Volcano plots -** Shows gene expression versus P-value to visualize differentially expressed genes for each experiment.
+Significant genes are labeled with text.

+# Diagnostic plots
-* **./plots/mds_plots.pdf -** Diplays the mulidimensional scaling (MDS) for a given time point.
+* **./plots/mds_plots.pdf -** Diplays the mulidimensional scaling (MDS) for a given time point, to assess inter-sample variation.
 * **./plots/mean_var_plots.pdf -** Plots the gene expression couns versus the variance in gene exprssion counts for each gene (the curve should look like a sideways "S")
 * **./plots/weight_plots.pdf -** Quality weights for each of the experiments.
-The lower the weight, the lower the sample quality.
+The lower the weight, the lower the sample quality.*

-To plot expression levels for your favorite gene in the hom mice \(relative to wild type\) for each of the five developmental time points, you can use the `genesVsTime.R` script.